techidaily/site-win11-tips/source/_posts/navigating-windows-1110-setup-with-rightful-permissions.md

  Alternatively, you can also apply this potential solution by manually creating the folder specified within the error message that doesn’t currently exist.
 Keep the error message open and create the last folder in the path.
 Then take ownership of the last folder in the installation path specified and click**Retry** within the error message.

  You can take ownership of a folder manually or by adding a new context menu option that does the job.
-This guide about[taking ownership of folders in Windows 11](https://www.makeuseof.com/windows-10-11-own-folder/) includes full instructions for both methods.
+This guide about [taking ownership of folders in Windows 11](https://www.makeuseof.com/windows-10-11-own-folder/) includes full instructions for both methods.
 It’s more straightforward to apply this potential solution by adding a**Take Ownership** option to the context menu with Winaero Tweaker.

 ![The Take Ownership option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/take-ownership-option.jpg)